-Solids can be classified into two as crystalline and amorphous depending on the atomic level arrangement.
-Some solids are present in both crystalline and amorphous forms.
-Depending on the need both types can be made separately.
+We can classify solids into two as crystalline and amorphous depending on the atomic level arrangement.
+However, some solids are present in both crystalline and amorphous forms.
+Depending on the need, we can prepare both types separately.

-What is the difference between Amorphous Solid and Crystalline Solid?
+What is the Difference Between Amorphous and Crystalline Solid?